fawazsammani/mogrifier-lstm-pytorch/README.md

 ```

 ### Factorization of Q and R as products of low-rank matrices
-Factorization of Q and R as products of low-rank matrices is not implemented.
-But you can implement it as follows:
+If you would like to implement the Factorization of Q and R as products of low-rank matrices as done in the paper, you can do as follows:

 ```python
 input_size = 512